iansedano/mars_lander/README.md

     )
 ) * (math.sin(2 * theta))

-distance = (int(distance) / 10) * -1
+distance = int(distance) * -1
 ```

-The last line in theory shouldn't be necessary but I needed it to calibrate the result!
-I must have got my units mixed up somewhere but haven't figured out where.
+Thanks to @Totoleharicotvert for spotting a mistake that caused me to have to divide the whole distance by 10. (https://github.com/iansedano/mars_lander/issues/1)

 ## Landing Sequence